This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 General Care and Storage Tips

-- Store away from direct sunlight to prevent fading.
+- Store projects in acid-free containers away from direct sunlight exposure to prevent color fading

 Frequently Asked Questions (FAQs)